-We now have available the actual IRS Revenue Ruling with the AFRs (and all of the rates derived from those AFRs) for January 1996 through the most recently available month (December 2016).
+We now have available the actual IRS Revenue Ruling with the AFRs (and all of the rates derived from those AFRs) for January 1996 through the most recently available month ([an error occurred while processing this directive]).
 Those Revenue Rulings are in pdf format from the Internal Revenue Bulletin, so you'll need the Acrobat Reader, to view or print them.

 Available Current AFRs

 If your browser supports forms, you can use the AFR Search Page to find any of our available AFRs.

 April 2016 Update: Adjusted AFRsIn the April 26, 2016 Federal Register the IRs and Treasury published final regulations adopting the March 2015 proposed regulations without substantive change.
 See IRS Fianlizes Change to the Adjusted Applicable Federal Rates.

 March 2015 Update: Adjusted AFRsIn the March 2, 2015 Federal Register the IRS and Treasury published proposed regulations making good on their intention announced in Notice 2013-4, discussed below, to change the way in which they calculate the adjusted applicable federal rates.
 See Proposed Change to the Adjusted Applicable Federal Rates for more informantion.

 Special Note: March 2013 Adjusted AFRs